-For melody and performance conditioning, we presented participants with a 20s performance clip from the evaluation dataset and a 20s melody from a different piece in the evaluation dataset that we used as our conditioning signals.
-We then asked them to listen to two additional 20s performance clips and use a Likert scale to rate which sounded most like the conditioning melody played in the style of the conditioning performance.
-The sources the participants rated included ``Melody \& Performance" (output of the Melody-Performance Autoencoder), ``Melody only" (output of a model conditioned only on the melody signal), ``Performance only" (output of a model conditioned only on the performance signal), and ``Unconditioned" (output of an unconditional model).
-For this study, 714 ratings were collected, with each source involved in 357 pair-wise comparisons.
+For melody and performance conditioning, we similarly presented participants with a 20s performance clip from the YouTube evaluation dataset and a 20s melody from a different piece in the evaluation dataset that we used as our conditioning signals.
+We then asked each participant to listen to two additional 20s performance clips and to use a Likert scale to rate which sounded most like the conditioning melody played in the style of the conditioning performance.
+The sources rated by the participants included ``Melody \& Performance" (output of the Melody-Performance Autoencoder), ``Melody only" (output of a model conditioned only on the melody signal), ``Performance only" (output of a model conditioned only on the performance signal), and ``Unconditioned" (output of an unconditional model).
+For this study, we collected a total of 714 ratings, with each source involved in 357 distinct pair-wise comparisons.

 \Figref{fig:listening_tests} shows the number of comparisons in which each source was selected as being most similar in style to the conditioning signal.
 A Kruskal-Wallis H test of the ratings showed that there is at least one statistically significant difference between the models: $\chi^2(2) = 332.09,~p < 0.05~(7.72\mathrm{e}{-73})$ for melody conditioning and $\chi^2(2) = 277.74,~p < 0.05~(6.53\mathrm{e}{-60})$ for melody and performance conditioning.
 A post-hoc analysis using the Wilcoxon signed-rank test with Bonferroni correction showed that there were statistically significant differences between all pairs of the performance study with $p < 0.05/3$ and all pairs of the performance and melody study with $p < 0.05/6$ except between the ``Melody only" and ``Melody \& Performance" models ($p = 0.0894$).